patrickhuber/wrangle/README.md

 ### Environment Variables

-For ease of use you can set the WRANGLE_CONFIG_FILE and WRANGLE_PACKAGE_INSTALL_PATH environment variables.
+For ease of use you can set the WRANGLE_CONFIG_FILE and WRANGLE_PACKAGE_PATH environment variables.

 * WRANGLE_CONFIG_FILE - specifies where the configuration will reside, similar to bosh bootloader's BBL_STATE_DIR, this is set to your working directory.
 You can also specify this file with the -c flag.
-* WRANGLE_PACKAGE_INSTALL_PATH - specifies where packages will be extracted and linked.
+* WRANGLE_PACKAGE_PATH - specifies where packages will be extracted and linked.
 Make sure this is in your PATH environment variable as each CLI is stored here and a symlink is created for the most recentlly installed.
 You can also specify this path with the -p flag.

 ### The Configuration File